 It takes a great man to maintain integrity in the midst of competition and Machiavellianism.

-The following maxims can be considered “Machiavellians” in a sense that they are potentially effective, while being amoral and potentially manipulative and value-taking.
+The following maxims can be considered “Machiavellians” in the sense that they are potentially effective, while being amoral and potentially manipulative and value-taking.

 5. Make people depend on you

 He who is truly shrewd would rather have people need him than thank him.
 Vulgar gratitude is worth less than polite hope, for hope remembers and gratitude forgets.
 You will get more from dependence than from courtesy.
 He who has already drunk turns his back on the well, and the orange already squeezed turns from gold into mud.
 When there is no longer dependence, good manners disappear, and so does esteem.
 The most important lesson experience teaches is to maintain dependence, and entertain it without satisfying it.
 This can hold even a king.
 But don’t carry it too far, leading others astray by your silence or making their ills incurable for your own good.